OneOffTech/awesome-pdf/README.md

 - [Parsers, OCR and extraction](#parsers-ocr-and-extraction) - If you need to extract something from PDFs look here.
 - [Creation and production](#creation-and-production) - Need to produce PDF, here some of the cool libraries and services
 - [Readers and viewers](#readers-and-viewers) - Need to show PDF in your app or site, maybe here you can find something.
-- [Accessibility](#accessibility) - Accessibility and long term conservation is a hot topic, give it a look!
+- [Accessibility](#accessibility) - Ensuring accessibility and long term conservation is a hot topic, give it a look!
 - [Datasets](#datasets) - Entering the machine learning and artificial intelligence dimension.
 Maybe here you can find a dataset to train your new shiny model!

 ## Contributing